Killer-cell immunoglobulin-like receptor

 Killer-cell immunoglobulin-like receptors (KIRs), are a family of type I transmembrane glycoproteins expressed on the plasma membrane of natural killer (NK) cells and a minority of T cells.
-At least 15 genes and 2 pseudogenes encoding KIR map in a 150-kb region of the leukocyte receptor complex (LRC) on human chromosome 19q13.4.
+In humans, they are encoded in the leukocyte receptor complex (LRC) on chromosome 19q13.4; the KIR region is approximately 150 kilobases and contains 14 loci, including 7 protein-coding genes (some duplicated) and 2 pseudogenes.
+NK cells in humans use the KIRs to the perturbations from self-HLA class I molecules present on infected or HLA-disparate fetal transplants.
+The KIR receptors were originally defined serologically by the Moretta groups in the early 1990s.

 They regulate the killing function of these cells by interacting with major histocompatibility (MHC) class I molecules, which are expressed on all nucleated cell types.
 KIR receptors can distinguish between MHC I allelic variants, which allows them to detect virally infected cells or transformed cells.
-KIRs are paired receptors with both activating and inhibitory functions; most KIRs are inhibitory: their recognition of MHC molecules suppresses the cytotoxic activity of their NK cell.
+KIRs are paired receptors, meaning some have activating and others have inhibitory functions; most KIRs are inhibitory: their recognition of MHC molecules suppresses the cytotoxic activity of their NK cell.
+The receptors collaborate to monitor and respond to the changes in HLA class I antigen on cells of the body.

 A limited number of KIRs are activating: their recognition of MHC molecules activates the cytotoxic activity of their cell.
 Initial expression of KIRs on NK cells is stochastic, but NK cells undergo an educational process as they mature that alters the KIR expression to maximize the balance between effective defense and self-tolerance.
-KIR's role in killing unhealthy self-cells and not killing healthy self-cells, involves them in protection against and propensity to viral infection, autoimmune disease, and cancer.
+KIR's role in killing unhealthy self-cells and not killing healthy self-cells, involves them in protection against and propensity to viral infections such as HIV, HCV, autoimmune disease, and cancer.
 KIR molecules are polymorphic: their gene sequences differ greatly across individuals.
 They are also polygenic so that it is rare for two unrelated individuals to possess the same KIR genotype.